May Revolution: May Week

-Friday, May 18 and Saturday, May 19
+Friday, 18 May and Saturday, 19 May

-Although Viceroy Cisneros attempted to conceal the news of the Spanish defeat, the rumor had already spread throughout Buenos Aires.
+Although Viceroy Cisneros attempted to conceal the news of the Spanish defeat, the rumour had already spread throughout Buenos Aires.
 Most of the population was uneasy; there was high activity at the barracks and in the Plaza, and most shops were closed.
 The "Café de Catalanes" and the "Fonda de las Naciones", frequent criollo meeting places, became venues for political discussions and radical proclamations; Francisco José Planes shouted that Cisneros should be hanged in the Plaza as retribution for the execution of the leaders of the ill-fated La Paz revolution.
 People who sympathized with the absolutist government were harassed, but the fights were of little consequence because nobody was allowed to take muskets or swords out of the barracks.

 The Viceroy, trying to calm the criollos, gave his own version of events in a proclamation.
 He asked for allegiance to King Ferdinand VII, but popular unrest continued to intensify.
 He was aware of the news, but only said that the situation on the Iberian Peninsula was delicate; he did not confirm the fall of the Junta.
 His proposal was to make a government body that would rule on behalf of Ferdinand VII, together with Viceroy of Peru José Fernando de Abascal y Sousa, Governor of Potosí Francisco de Paula Sanz and President of the Royal Audiencia of Charcas Vicente Nieto.

 Not fooled by the Viceroy's communiqué, some criollos met at the houses of Nicolás Rodríguez Peña and Martín Rodríguez.
 During these secret meetings, they appointed a representative commission composed of Juan José Castelli and Martín Rodríguez to request that Cisneros convene an open cabildo to decide the future of the Viceroyalty.